h3mmy/bloopySphere/infrastructure/terraform/s3/README.md

 # S3

 Provisioning of S3 Resources.
 Currently it will provision minio buckets, attach a service_account to a user and output those credentials.
 Eventually these will be stored in k8s secrets or vault, etc. That part is not yet implemented.

+This line is to bump teh oci version to use the latest gh-action